 Little Simz has been compared to the likes of Lauryn Hill and is rarely spotted without a hat on.
 From baseball caps to beanies, her social feed proves that they’re cool, work a treat with the latest athleisure/streetwear movement and are perfect for lazy girls.
 Credit: @littlesimz

 Mahalia’s bangs and curls

-Mahalia is one of this year’s most exciting (and most mysterious!) new artists who we’re eager to see preform at the Afropunk London event.
+Mahalia is one of this year’s most exciting (and most mysterious!) new artists who we’re eager to see perform at the Afropunk London event.
 She often rocks a sultry, eye-grazing fringe – and we think we know why.

 The look draws attention to her amazing eyes and emphasises all the right angles of her face shape.
-We particularly love how her feathery, full fringe pairs perfectly with her loose curly hair, giving us all major mane envy.
+We particularly love how her feathery, full fringe pairs perfectly with her loose curly hair, giving us all major envy.
 Credit: @mahalia_music

 Nadia Rose’s space buns

 Like everyone else, we’re currently crushing over the space buns trend – and grime artist Nadia Rose’s pretty, sleek ones have definitely grabbed our attention.